apache/dolphinscheduler/docs/docs/en/guide/parameter/local.md

 ## Scope

-Local parameters are used only for a single task node.
 Parameters configured on the task definition page, the scope of this parameter is inside this task only.
 But if you configure according to [Refer to Parameter Context](context.md), it could pass to downstream tasks.

 ## Usage